definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 ```
 Use story: player login
 As a player, I want the ability to access my own account so I can access my own previous progress.
-So that I won't have to start over again everytime I play.
+So that I won't have to start over again every time I play.
 ```
 ```
 save game: